-What problems can the scan find?
+What is the scan able to find?

-Some problems with your baby may develop after 20 weeks and some may not show up on the scan.
-This is why, in a small number of cases, babies are born with problems even though no problem was seen during the scan.
+A scan can show some unexpected findings with your baby's development but not all.
+Some may develop after 20 weeks and some may not show up on the scan.
+This is why, in a small number of cases, babies are born with undiagnosed conditions.